-solutions exceed 10%.
+excluded after application of this constraint combined with the exclusion policy.
+BIRD analysis methodology Issuers in the Thematic Analysis Universe with the lowest rating according to the BIRD analysis methodology (as described in the pre- contractual document) are excluded from the portfolio, with the exception of companies whose sales dedicated to biodiversity solutions exceed 10%.
 Overall, at least 20% of the securities in the Thematic Analysis Universe are excluded after application of this constraint.
-Key Performance The Financial Product aims to score better than its Analysis Universe Indicators on the following specific indicators: Principal adverse impacts are the most significant - Net Zero Trajectory: Share of companies whose greenhouse gas negative impacts of emission reduction targets are validated by SBTI. investment decisions on sustainability factors relating to environmental, - Biodiversity Impact (BIA-GBSTM): estimate of a company's impact on social and employee biodiversity, taking into account its historical activity, linked to soil matters, respect for human rights, antiartificialization, overexploitation of resources, pollution and climate corruption and antichange.
-The higher the score, the greater the company's impact on bribery matters. biodiversity.
-At least 80% of the Financial Product's net assets will be invested in Investments in environmentally or environmentally or socially sustainable investments, as defined below.
+Key Performance Indicators The Financial Product aims to score better than its Analysis Universe on the following specific indicators: Net Zero Trajectory: Share of companies whose greenhouse gas emission reduction targets are validated by SBTI.
+Biodiversity Impact (BIA-GBSTM): estimate of a company's impact on biodiversity, taking into account its historical activity, linked to soil artificialization, overexploitation of resources, pollution and climate change.
+The higher the score, the greater the company's impact on biodiversity.
+Investments in environmentally or socially sustainable activities At least 80% of the Financial Product's net assets will be invested in environmentally or socially sustainable investments, as defined below.
+Investments in environmentally sustainable activities At least 50% of the Financial Product's net assets will be invested in sustainable investments with an environmental objective.